 Albert Einstein gave science a better understanding of physics and the forces of the universe.
 But did the famous genius also give us the keys to time travel without even knowing it?

-Watch as Dr. Kiki interviews the founder of the World Science Festival, physicist and Columbia University professor Brian Greene.
-Check out the rest of the Science Channel's "World Science Festival" series to learn more about the future of science.
+Dr. Kiki interviews theoretical physicist and string theorist Michio Kaku.
+Check out this clip from the Science Channel's "World Science Festival" series to learn more.

 Through The Wormhole: Double Vision

 This physicist describes the fluctuating properties of light as an experience similar to staring at a barcode on a juice carton while intoxicated.

 This physicist is driven to try and construct an actual wormhole that is both predictable and has stable properties.
 What could go wrong?